aburd/bandcamp_scripts/README.md

 ## Description

-Some scripts for managing media I get from [Bandcamp](https://bandcamp.com).
+Bash scripts for managing media I get from [Bandcamp](https://bandcamp.com).
+I've only tested this on a linux system, but it should work as long as you have bash.

 ## Installation